Dirac231/ZShop/README.md

 # ZShop

-My personal collection of pentesting ZSH functions and notes, leave a star and take what you like!
+My personal collection of pentesting ZSH functions and notes (they are a markdown export, apologies for the bad formatting :D), leave a star and take what you like!